DiveGearAdvice.comUpdated April 2026

 Quality dive computers allow conservatism adjustment.
 Cautious divers (older, less fit, concerned) can increase conservatism.
 Fit, hydrated divers confident in their physiology can use standard settings.

-BSAC and PADI both recommend personal conservatism for UK conditions.
-Cold water and physical exertion (common in UK diving) warrant extra caution.
+BSAC and PADI both recommend personal conservatism for cold water conditions.
+Cold water and physical exertion (common in cold water diving) warrant extra caution.

 Redundancy Strategy

-For recreational UK divers, a second computer is optional but valuable for UK dive holidays.
+For recreational cold water divers, a second computer is optional but valuable for dive trips.
 Alternatively, ensure your buddy has a computer you can reference.

 When Tables Apply